wdl2459/DeepEn-Phy/README.md

 # DeepEn-Phy
 Deep ensemble learning over the microbial phylogenetic tree

+Work on the main_DeepE-Phy.py file to implement the method.